Mathalicious/mathalicious-api/source/includes/api/_users.md

   -H "Authorization: abcdefghijklmnop123456789"
 ```

-> The response will include the user's ID in the Mathalicious database and their API token:
+> The response will include the user's ID in the Citizen Math database and their API token:

 ```json
   {